2009 Sidekick data loss

 On October 14, 2009, a class action lawsuit was launched against Microsoft and T-Mobile.
 The lawsuit alleged:

 T-Mobile and Microsoft promised to safeguard the most important data their customers possess and then apparently failed to follow even the most basic data protection principles.
 What they did is unthinkable in this day and age.

 The class action lawsuit was settled in 2011, with affected users compensated with a "$35 T-Mobile gift card, a $17.50 check payment, or up to 12 free downloadable items."

-On October 15, Microsoft said they had been able to recover most or all data and would begin to restore them.
+On October 15, after a 24x7 recovery effort led by Glenn Beeswanger, Mark Hydar and Alan Levin, Microsoft said they had been able to recover most or all data and would begin to restore them.

 Microsoft CEO, Steve Ballmer disputed whether there had been a data loss at all, instead describing it as an outage.
 Ballmer said, “It is not clear there was data loss".
 However, he said the incident was "not good" for Microsoft.

 Even before this data loss, Danger had marketed an application for Windows computers which would back up all Sidekick data onto a user's computer and also to allow changes to be made and then re-downloaded to the Sidekick in real-time.
 Users who had this backup storage option were able to save all of their data.
 In the United States, T-Mobile marketed this application for a one-time charge of $10.
 Immediately after the data had been restored to all their users, T-Mobile incorporated the Sidekick storage website with the regular T-Mobile backup site.
 The application to the user's personal computer, the Danger backup site, and the T-Mobile backup site could then be synchronized together.